 \subsubsection{Visual ablation studies on \textit{Subject1}}

-We presented the visualization of the ablation study results on \textit{Subject1} in Figure~\ref{Fig:MT-sub1-abl-results-end}.
-In which we observed that each component has different degrees of improvement to the results, including clear head, hand gesture, etc. Specifically:
+We presented the visualization of the ablation study results on \textit{Subject1} in Figure~\ref{Fig:MT-sub1-abl-results-end}. \dif{We} observed that each component has different degrees of improvement to the results, including clear head, hand gestures, etc. Specifically:

-\begin{itemize} \item As shown in the column of setting 7, {\ourmethod} with full components synthesized images with more accurate details and better qualities. \item The results produced by setting 1, which does not have the Keypoint Amplifier, have much noise then other settings, especially near the head area. \end{itemize}
+\begin{itemize} \item The results produced by setting 1, which does not have the Keypoint Amplifier, have \dif{more} noise than other settings, especially near the head area.
+Compared to the baseline setting 1, setting 2 with Keypoint Amplifier significantly improved the generated image qualities.
+For instance, the results of setting 1 in the first and second rows failed to synthesize complete head and hands, while the corresponding results of setting 2 fixed these errors. \item As shown in the column of setting 7, {\ourmethod} with full components synthesized images with more accurate details and better qualities.
+In the second row of the results produced by setting 5, we can see the generated person lacked his arm, while the results of setting 7 with the augmented consistency loss from \dif{the} support set can complete the arm part. \end{itemize}